Sonic-TV/extended-tricoro-for-lr2/README.md

 To avoid bugs on `DST_OPTION 330`, this skin is NOT using `#FLIPXXX` commands for switching sides.
 Please change sides manually if you want to change sides.
 Development for BATTLE-related skins are currently paused due to lack of extended digit definitions for 2P side.
 For SkinSelect, only the first 5 blocks are used for parts information, due to LR2's limitations.
-You may treat 6th-8th block as buttons for "scene reset".
+6th - 8th blocks are bugged.

 # If you want to submit your own customizations......
 Contact me on Discord or send your pull requests.